-- Maintain Focus on Improving Financial Decision Making Through engaged community leadership, fiscal literacy and financial action trainings, and shared learning, community members will improve financial planning, decision making and take affirmative long-term action for themselves through investing. - Increase Financial Inclusion, Equitable Development and Reduce Asset Poverty Among low-income communities and with renters in diverse urban and rural communities by providing investors a path to build assets by investing in a profitable CIT.
+- Purchase, Capitalize and Manage a Property To achieve the needs and desires of the community while maintaining a strong tenant mix and strong financial return for investors. - Maintain Focus on Improving Financial Decision Making Through engaged community leadership, fiscal literacy and financial action trainings, and shared learning, community members will improve financial planning, decision making and take affirmative long-term action for themselves through investing. - Increase Financial Inclusion, Equitable Development and Reduce Asset Poverty Among low-income communities and with renters in diverse urban and rural communities by providing investors a path to build assets by investing in a profitable CIT.
 Engage also with people who have an "affinity stake" in the neighborhood as potential impact investors or supporters. - Improve Community Health by engaging community members in a common cause to increase safety, unity, and community engagement through making an investment in the community in which they live. - Maintain and Build Community Oversight to Companion Community Ownership by fostering leadership and the skills of a board of directors in corporate and fiduciary oversight, community social responsibility and accountability, and the promotion of environment and community health.

-Products for Initial Replication Feasibility Study (1-6 months done with organization to build their capacity; One-time Fee \$15K-\$25K LOE dependent):
+Products for Initial Replication Feasibility Study (8-12 weeks) done with an organization or consortium to build their capacity.
+One-time Fee \$25K:

-1. Organizational Self-assessment Tool and Staffing Requirements

-(Helps assess an organization's requisite skills to create and manage a CIT)
+1. Organizational Dashboard, Self-assessment Tool and Staffing Requirements (Helps assess an organization's requisite skills to create and manage a CIT)